aubreyrjones/mutagen/README.md

 Section names start with `§` or `$`.
 Optionally, you can write `~~~§` or `~~~$`, which will force a column-break before that section in the PDF playbook.
 You can write paragraphs of text underneath the section name to describe the section's contents.
-[You can't use line items, write-in fields, clickable symbols, or results blocks inside of section descriptions.]
+[Don't use write-in fields or clickable symbols inside of section descriptions.
+They won't work right in the app.]

 Moves start with a paragraph containing `-->` or `►`.
 Do not use that symbol anywhere else or for any other purpose.
 Everything before the arrow (including clickable symbols) is considered the move's header.
 Everything after the arrow is considered that move's description.
 Every following paragraph is considered part of that move, until you start a new move.